skywalkerSam/introductionToWebDevelopment/React-Fireship.io/Readme.md

 ## React Files
 Purpose of the files in your React project...

+- `.JSX`: JavaScript Syntax Extension.
+It's a syntax that allows you to write HTML in JavaScript.
 - `package.json`: The main file that defines the dependencies and other settings for your project.
 - `node_modules`: Source code for dependencies.
 Do not touch.
 - `public`: The directory where your static files are stored.